amimul/ana-stanojevic.github.io/README.md

 # DATA VISUALIZATION (COM-480)
 ##### Ana Stanojevic, Sergii Shynkaruk, Mohammad Aquil

-In this project we did data visualization on Marine Plastic Pollution.
+In this project we wanted to visualize marine plastic [litter, debris, etc.] pollution allo over the world.

 ### Run
 Use **GOOGLE CHROME** browser to open our web site https://ana-stanojevic.github.io/.